Design is a process, we must always aim to combine empathy, creativity and rationality to solve for our user’s needs before we can measure success.

 "GoodMarket is a grocery shopping tool that helps customers quickly and easily shop and purchase groceries online, and then have them delivered promptly at little to no cost."

 In order to figure out which customers to target with their product, GoodMarket did some user research.
 After observing customers in their stores, and talking with users of a competitor's product, Good Market has determined that busy young professionals make up a large portion of their product’s target market.
-They’ve create a persona called “The busy professional
+They’ve create a persona called “The busy professional (TBP)” to describe the qualities of the type of user they’re focusing on.

 User persona for GoodMarket's mobile app target audience.